 Q: Why the name?

-A: UMM came out of a need to re-imagine the idea of the museum with its museum-going-public to make an artist-run, independent space embedded in the neighborhood, one that becomes visible through iterations.
+A: UMM came out of a need to re-imagine the idea of the museum with its museum-going-public to make an artist-run space embedded in the neighborhood, one that becomes visible through iterations.

 Q: Who supports the Unconfirmed Makeshift Museum?

-A: UMM has yet to receive any grants or external funding, but donations are welcome and tax deductible via the Pasadena Arts Council, a 501c(3) charitable organization.
+A: UMM has yet to receive any grants, but donations are welcome and tax deductible via the Pasadena Arts Council, a 501c(3) charitable organization.
 UMM has been selected for the Pasadena Arts Council’s EMERGE Fiscal Sponsorship Program, which offers emerging organizations the ability to seek funding through fiscal sponsorship, and supports participants during a crucial stage with the guidance and oversight of an established nonprofit.

 Q: Where are you located?